jeppeml/power-price-monitor/user-guides/ENG - User Guide.md

 - **Purple (solid)**: The device is ready to be connected to Wi-Fi.
 - **Red and blue (blinking alternately)**: Waiting for approval from the Hue Bridge (press the button on the hue bridge).
-- **Other colors**: The device is showing electricity prices using the selected colors (Red, Yellow, Green, White).
+- **Other colors**: The device is showing electricity prices using the selected colors (e.g. Red, Yellow, Green, White).